iamarcel/second-brain/src/site/notes/4 Archive/Notes/Prompt Engineering.md

 - User's Query Evaluation: A critical evaluation of my query in the context of this larger goal, if it makes sense.

 Then, answer my query.

+### Prompt for improving writing
+> Please edit the passage to improve clarity, flow, and impact.
+Fix any errors and suggest ways to make it more engaging.